 Ford Motor Company (NYSE:F)

 Ford Motor Company is a surprising inclusion in the list, but it did plummet to a low of $1.43 during the last financial crisis, things got so bad that even General Motors had to file for bankruptcy.
-The iconic car manufacturer rebounded strongly and is now trading over $10 per share.
-Those brave investors who bought during the crash and sold at the end of 2009 would have made a whopping 650% return.
+The iconic car manufacturer rebounded strongly until it was hit by the recent coronavirus pandemic, currently trades at under $5 per share.
+Those brave investors who bought during the crash and sold at the end of 2009 would still have made a whopping 240% return.